aunnnn/whatithink/content/posts/why-do-we-incline-to-give-out-a-general-definition.md

 date = "2017-05-22T07:00:00+00:00"
 slug = ""
 tags = []
-title = "Why do we incline to give out a general definition?"
+title = "Why are we inclined to give out 'general' definition?"

 +++
 So imagine when we’re asked what is a dog, how can we answer this?
 Most people will answer something along the lines of “A dog is an animal which…”.
 What is iPhone? "iPhone is a phone that ..." etc.